 An observational study conducted at the Johns Hopkins School of Medicine showed 80% of 88 subjects interviewed saw either a drastic reduction or a total reduction in withdrawal symptoms, and 30% remained opioid-free for years after receiving the treatment.

-There are ibogaine risks to be aware of.
 Since ibogaine currently isn’t used as a medical treatment, the risks are particularly notable.
 Severe side effects of ibogaine can include ataxia, which is loss of control of body movement as well hallucinations, tremors and heart problems.

 Taking ibogaine can be especially dangerous for someone with certain pre-existing conditions, like heart problems.